openboxtricks/openboxtricks.github.io/_posts/2014-12-04-disabling-the-power-button.md

 ---
 layout:     post
-title:      Disabling the power button
+title:      disabling the power button
 date:       2014-12-04
 summary:    Instant off is no fun at all
 categories: jekyll pixyll